 25+ LinkedIn Connection Message Templates That Get Accepted

-Here’s the truth: Generic connection requests get ignored.
+Here’s why: Generic connection requests get ignored 80% of the time.

 Let’s understand LinkedIn connection message templates